 Tradition London Group's Remuneration, Appointments and Allocation Committee ("RAA") is entrusted with reviewing the operation and effectiveness of the remuneration policy for the Tradition London Group.
-The RAA is comprised of the CFT CFO and General Counsel and the chairman and CFO of Tradition London Group.
-The RAA has the power to ratify the appointment, reappointment and termination of any employee remunerated over £100,000 or where an appointment is deemed special.
-The RAA also ratifies all discretionary bonus payments over £50,000 and the discretionary budget made available for support staff variable bonuses.
+The RAA is comprised of four Non-Executives of the Tradition London Group, including the CFT CFO and General Counsel and the Chairman of the Tradition London Group.
+The RAA has the power to ratify the appointment, reappointment and termination of any employee remunerated over £200,000 or where an appointment is deemed special.
+The RAA also ratifies all discretionary bonus payments over £100,000 and the discretionary budget made available for support staff variable bonuses.

-During 2017, Tradition London Group has not used the services of an external consultant in determining its remuneration policy.
+During 2018, Tradition London Group has not used the services of an external consultant in determining its remuneration policy.